This test looks for a protein called albumin in a urine sample.

 A high albumin level may also occur with:

-- Some immune and inflammatory disorders
+- Some immune and inflammatory disorders affecting the kidney

 - Some genetic disorders